 B2B list building, in a nutshell, involves creating a list of contacts whom you can reach out to and nurture as leads.
 If you’re wondering what the differences between B2B prospecting lists, B2B prospect lists, and B2B marketing lists are, the answer is that they’re exactly the same.
-The terms are 100% interchangeable, and you can use whichever one works for you!
+The terms are 100% interchangeable; you can use whichever works for you!

-Now, the goal with B2B list building is to create a list that’s highly accurate and targeted.
-You don’t want to spend weeks or even months emailing a lead on your list, only to realize that this person isn’t a good fit for your product, or worse — that they’re no longer working at the company.
-Read on to learn more about the best strategies to effectively build a B2B list.
+B2B list building aims to create a highly accurate and targeted list.
+You don’t want to spend weeks or even months emailing a lead on your list only to realize that this person isn’t a good fit for your product or that they’re no longer working at the company.
+Read on to learn more about the best strategies to build a B2B list effectively.

-How to build your B2B list (the manual way)
+B2B List Building: How to do it (the manual way)

-For those who are new to B2B list building, here’s a 4-step guide that will walk you through the process.
+For those new to B2B list building, here’s a 4-step guide to walk you through the process.

 Step 1: Determine who your ideal customer is

-Before you even start building your list, you’ll want to determine who your ideal customer is.
-This ensures that you only spend your time talking to leads who do have a genuine need for your product/service, and are more likely to convert.
+Before you start building your list, you’ll want to determine your ideal customer.
+This ensures that you only spend your time talking to leads who genuinely need your product/service and are more likely to convert.

 - What industries are your customers from?